BringingFire/foundry-module-ts-template/README.md

-# Foundry Module Template w/ Typescript
+# FoundryVTT Module Template w/ Typescript

 This repo is meant to be used as a starting point for creating your own FoundryVTT module with [Typescript][2].
 If you are using Github you can get started by clicking the green `Use this template` button in the upper-right.

+Check out [our blog post][4] for a walkthrough of the codebase.

 ## What's in the box